 Half marathon runners must be at least 16 years old.

-The inaugural Icefjord Midnight Marathon will take place on 7 June 2020.
+The next Icefjord Midnight Marathon will take place on 03 June 2023.

 International runners will receive their goodie bags at the airport in Copenhagen before departing for Kangerlussuaq.
 The goodie bag will contain your start/bib number, timing chip, official race T-shirt, information on the race route, and schedule for your trip.